BatangISpartan/22nd-WRO-Future-Engineers-Ragno-Spartiat/README.md

 Introducing, `Ragno Spartiat`, an autonomous car equipped with advanced technology that enables it to effortlessly drive itself without requiring any human input or the use of remote control, built and programmed by Sam Efrain Cananua, Ma.
 Hannah Sofia Gomez, and Joseph Bernard Maala.

+For a more detailed discussion about Ragno Spartiat, you can access this link: https://youtu.be/Bmv_tGzrct4

 Mobility Management
 ===